composer/composer/doc/00-intro.md

 ## System Requirements

 Composer requires PHP 5.3.2+ to run.
-A few sensitive php settings and compile flags are also required, but the installer will warn you about any incompatibilities.
+A few sensitive php settings and compile flags are also required, but when using the installer you will be warned about any incompatibilities.

 To install packages from sources instead of simple zip archives, you will need